Your baby is the most precious gift life could have given you, and now you need to give your baby a precious gift: the gift of good health.

 Don’t keep anything in the house that you don’t want them to get their hands on.
 Children quickly learn that they can refuse dinner with a tantrum till their desired food is given.

-Children should only be given plant-based foods that are minimally processed (whole foods) – such foods provide all the nutrition that a child needs to thrive.
+Children should only be given PLANT-BASED WHOLE FOODS that are minimally processed (whole foods) – such foods provide all the nutrition that a child needs to thrive.
 These include a balanced mix of fruits, vegetables, grains, nuts and seeds during the day.

-Doctors claim that the healthiest diet is a plant-based whole food one.
+Doctors claim that the healthiest diet is a PLANT-BASED WHOLE FOODS one.
 To help your baby adapt to this lifestyle to grow up healthy and happy, this is what you need to do:

 Develop A Healthy Relationship With Food

 Your children’s lifelong relationship with food is impacted by what you feed them Be mindful of the fact that food is not just meant to satisfy hunger, it is the most important source of nutrition.
 Here are fun ways to help your children relate to healthy food: